Manipulating and Measuring Model Interpretability: Introduction

-We build on decision-making research on human trust in algorithmic (also called actuarial or mechanical) decision making~\citep{dawes1989clinical,promberger2006patients,OG+09,DSM15,dietvorst2016,yeomans2016,L17} and similar efforts in computer science~\citep{glass2008toward,lim2009and,lim_2011,ribeiro2016should,isaac_2018,binns2018s,eslami2018communicating,rader2018explanations} and present a sequence of pre-registered experiments ($N=3,800$) in which we vary factors thought to make models more or less interpretable and measure how these changes impact people's decision making.
-Based on a structured review of the literature on effective decision aids and interpretable machine learning, we focus on two factors that are often assumed to influence interpretability, but rarely studied formally---the number of features (i.e., predictors) and the model transparency (i.e., whether the model internals are \emph{clear} or a \emph{black box})---\edit{and investigate how these factors affect three outcomes commonly mentioned in the literature: simulatability, deviation, and error detection.
-Specifically, we look at the following questions:}\looseness=-1 \begin{itemize}[nosep] \item {\bf How well can people estimate what a model will predict?} Here we find that people can better simulate a model's predictions when presented with a clear model with few features compared to the other experimental conditions. \item {\bf \edit{To what extent do people follow} a model's predictions when it is beneficial to do so?} Contrary to what one might expect when manipulating factors associated with interpretability, we do not find a significant improvement in \edit{the degree to which people follow the predictions of a clear model with few features compared to the other experimental conditions.} \item {\bf How well can people detect when a model has made a sizable mistake?} Even more surprisingly, we find that transparency can hamper people's ability to detect when a model makes serious mistakes. \end{itemize}
+\edit{Draw}ing on \edit{this perspective, we} present a sequence of pre-registered experiments ($N=3,800$) in which we varied factors \edit{commonly} thought to make \edit{machine learning} models more interpretable and measured the\edit{ir effects on} people's \edit{behavior.} Based on a structured review of the literature on \edit{interpretability}, we focused on two factors---the number of features and the transparency \edit{of the model} (i.e., whether the model internals are clear or black box)---and investigated how these factors affected three \edit{measurable} outcomes: \begin{enumerate} \item {\bf \edit{How well can people simulate a model's predictions?}} \item {\bf \edit{To what extent do people follow a model's predictions when it is beneficial for them to do so?}} \item {\bf \edit{How well can people detect when a model has made a mistake and correct for it?}} \end{enumerate} \edit{We found} that people can better simulate \edit{the predictions of} a clear model with few features compared to \edit {the predictions of} \edit{a clear model with more features or the predictions of a black-box model.
+However, contrary to our expectations, we did} not find a significant improvement in the \edit{extent} to which people follow the predictions of a clear model with few features when it is beneficial for them to do so compared to the predictions of a black-box model with more features. \edit{We also found that using a clear model hampers people's abilities to} detect when the model had made a mistake. \edit{All three of these findings are based on highly-powered, pre-registered experiments with multiple, representative stimuli.
+Our latter two findings are notable and surprising because they contradict common intuition about interpretability.}